 Stay up to date with IRS announcements

 The IRS regularly publishes news releases and tips that can help employers learn about updates to tax laws and new form submission deadlines.
-Businesses should also pay close attention to tax announcements in any states where they employ people.
+Businesses should also pay close attention to tax announcements in all states where they employ people.

 Keep an employment tax budget